rehive/docs/source/includes/_authentication.md

-# JWT Authentication
+# Authentication

+The authentication endpoints provide the core for all Rehive access control.
+This inclused such tasks as registrations, login, verification, password changes and lost password retrievals.

+## Authorization

+There are two methods of authorization in Rehive: JWT and Token.
+Both methods can be used for all endpoints but within the context of the documentation only the JWT method will be used in example code.

+### JWT

-The [JWT](https://jwt.io/introduction/) authentication method should be used for all user based interactions with the Rehive platform.
+[JWT](https://jwt.io/introduction/) authentication is the primary means of authentication on the Rehive platform.

-Once a user is logged in, each subsequent request should include a JSON Web Token (JWT) in the HTTP Authorization header.
-This will permit the user to access  their content and associated functionality.
+Once a user has logged in and received a JSON Web Token (JWT), each subsequent request should include the JWT in the HTTP Authorization header.

 All JSON Web Tokens have a 100 minute lifespan and should be refreshed within that time period in order to maintain an uninterrupted session.
-When a JWT expires a `403` error will be thrown and a new JWT will have to be retrieved by logging in again.
+When a JWT expires a `403` error will be thrown and a new JWT will have to be retrieved by calling th elogin endpoint again.

-## Authorization
+**Authorization**

 > JWT authorization request